sedyh/eui/content/widgets/button/_index.md

 ###### Text padding

-Responsible for setting multiline text on a button.
+Responsible for setting text offset from the center of the button.

 {{< tabs title="Padding:" style="transparent" color="#131a22ff" >}}